pawanit17/system-design-sonnets/README.md

  - Select election / consensus building
  - Coordination and locks
  - Able to store Key value stores used for configurations.
- - Used by Hadoop, Kafka.
+ - Used by Hadoop, Kafka, Pulsar, Solr

 Database Indexes